pivotal-cf/docs-pks/checklist.hbs.md

 ###<a id='review-vsphere-nsxt'></a> Verify Your vSphere with NSX Configuration

-If you are upgrading Tanzu Kubernetes Grid Integrated Edition for environments using vSphere with NSX, perform the following steps:
+If you are upgrading {{  vars.product }} for environments using vSphere with NSX, perform the following steps:

 1. Verify that the vSphere datastores have enough space.
 1. Verify that the vSphere hosts have enough memory.